linode/docs/docs/applications/project-management/how-to-create-a-private-python-package-repository.md

 6. Optionally, add a `LICENSE.txt` or add information in `README.md` for good documentation practices or if you ever plan to upload the Python package into the public PyPI repository.

 7. The Python package needs to be compressed before it can be available for download on your server.
-Compress the package by:
+Compress the package:

         python setup.py sdist